 Uphill a short distance is the Bairro Alto Hotel.
 This is a stylish boutique hotel, in a perfect location, that gets great reviews in the press and from friends.
 It has a trendy bar, Cafe Bar Ba on the lower level.
 Praça Luís de Camões, N.º2

-Other hotels and B&Bs getting good recent reviews include the Teatro B&B, Memmo Alfama, Lisboa Carmo, Hotel da Estrela, Baixa House Apartments, the stunning Palacio Belmonte and Casas da Janelas Comvista B&B.
+Other hotels and B&Bs getting good recent reviews include the Teatro Boutique B&B, Memmo Alfama, Lisboa Carmo, Hotel da Estrela, Baixa House Apartments and Casas da Janelas Comvista B&B.